-During the most recently completed fiscal period and up to the date of this MD&A, the Company completed the following financings:
+During the most recently completed fiscal year and up to the date of this MD&A, the Company completed the following financings:

-• In January 2022, the Company completed an initial public offering and raised gross proceeds of \$2,875,000.
+- In January 2022, the Company completed an initial public offering and raised gross proceeds of \$2,875,000. - In June 2024, the Company completed a non-brokered private placement and raised gross proceeds of \$1,790,600.